American craft brewers are known for their creative—some say cheeky—names for their beers. Here’s an IPA from California’s Stone Brewing Co.

 August 1st is National IPA Day, a celebration of India Pale Ale (photo #1), America’s fastest-growing category of craft beer.
 It’s so hot that Spielgau has developed a special IPA glass (photo #2) to best show off its flavors and aromas.

-India Pale Ale is a highly-hoped beer style within the broader category of pale ale, a category that originally referred to an ale that had been brewed with pale malt.
+India Pale Ale is a highly-hopped beer style within the broader category of pale ale, a category that originally referred to an ale that had been brewed with pale malt.

 India Pale Ale is not a beer created in India; but was created in England for Brits living in India.
 Here’s the scoop.

 The history of IPA, a 19th-century creation, begins in ancient times.

 Beer has been brewed since before written history.
 Archaeologists date it to around the 6th millennium B.C.E.
 The oldest known recipe found to date is one for brewing beer, found on stone tablets in Sumer, in southern Mesopotamia.

 The “fertile crescent” or “cradle of civilization” between the Tigris and Euphrates Rivers was the original area for much cultivation of hitherto wild foods, and much food innovation.
 Today, the area includes modern Iraq, northeastern Syria, southeastern Turkey, and southwestern Iran.

 By 4000 B.C.E., the Babylonians were brewing at least sixteen varieties of beer (when you see all of the different styles in this glossary, you won’t be surprised at that number).
 The Pharaohs of Egypt paid their workers with jugs of beer (later, the Romans would pay their legions in salt, leaving us with the phrase, “worth his salt” rather than “worth his beer”) (source).